 - Symptoms of croup primarily occur during the late evening/night.

 - Mild: seal-like barking cough, hoarseness, and mild inspiratory stridor due to subglottic narrowing

-- Moderate: dyspnea at rest, pronounced thoracic retractions, pallor, tachycardia > 160/min
+- Moderate: stridor and dyspnea at rest, pronounced thoracic retractions, pallor, tachycardia > 160/min

 - Infants may become agitated as a result of breathing difficulties → worsens agitation and obstruction → in severe cases, exhaustion leads to the infant being unable to breathe on his or her own.